ionic-team/capacitor/core/systembars.md

 setStyle(options: SystemBarsStyleOptions) => Promise<void>
 ```

-Style of the text of the status bar.
+Set the current style of the status bar.

 | Param         | Type                                                                      |
 | ------------- | ------------------------------------------------------------------------- |